 Proposals for interdisciplinary projects are particularly welcome, and junior faculty are encouraged to apply.
 Only full-time tenured or tenure-track faculty are eligible.

 Proposals for research about or in collaboration with women outside the United States will be considered for the Susan Geiger award, which is given in memory of 1997 Feminist Research Institute Visiting Scholar and University of Minnesota Professor Susan Geiger.

-Applications are due in the Fall semester (specific date, TBD).
-Please submit the materials listed below electronically as a single PDF file or .doc/.docx Word file to firstname.lastname@example.org.
+Applications are due Nov.
+3rd, 2017 by PM (MST).
+Please submit the materials listed below electronically as a single PDF file or .doc/.docx Word file to email@example.com.
 If you have questions please e-mail Ailesha Ringer at femresin.unm.edu.

-Applicants should submit the following materials in a single computer file (.doc/x or .pdf, please):
+Applicants should submit the following materials in a single computer file (.doc/x or .PDF, please) in the following order: